upgradingdave/camunda-8-jdbc-connector/README.md

 # TODO / Next steps

 - Implement prepared statements by passing json map structure as params
-- Configure password as a SECRET
 - real world test against postgresql
 - add support for mysql and test
 - add support for sqlserver and test
-- Generate custom svg image for this connector and update the template-connector.json
 - Implement options for connection pooling?
 - Create separate element templates for each type of db?
 - will also need separate JDBCParam classes for each type of db?